E-learning and LMS blog articles

 Cloud-based LMS

-When looking at the cost of LMS software, you will need to consider the various possible pricing models available.
-Of course, there are free open-source options or LMSs with a licensing fee as discussed but there are also pricing models to be aware of.
-Many pricing models look at the number of users who will be accessing the platform meaning the more users you have, the more expensive it will be.
-When choosing an LMS vendor, it’s worth discussing prior to signing a contract whether you can add more users mid-contract.
+Many LMS pricing models look at the number of users who will be accessing the platform, meaning the more users you have, the more expensive it will be.
+This pay-per-user model can work well for smaller teams or organisations with seasonal training patterns, but if your user numbers fluctuate, it’s worth discussing prior to signing a contract whether you can add more users mid-contract.

 Implementation